Egyptian authorities arrest new suspect in hotel gang rape case

-Egyptian authorities have arrested a new suspect involved in the alleged gang rape of a women in 2014, the public prosecution said on Sunday.
+Egyptian authorities have arrested a new suspect involved in the alleged gang rape of a woman in 2014, the public prosecution said on Sunday.

 The latest targeting of alleged sexual predator comes amid the resurgence of a #MeToo movement which seeks to hold sexual predators in the deeply conservative country accountable for their actions.